 The short answer is that we are setting out to create the kind of transparency that existing foundations and charities should have been providing - and have failed to provide - for decades.
-Our existing website (see Exhibit 1) already contains a degree of honesty, thoroughness, and intent to communicate about our giving decisions that does not exist anywhere else, and throughout our project plan is a commitment to a level of openness that is unprecedented.
+The work we did last year (see Exhibit 1) already contains a degree of honesty, thoroughness, and intent to communicate about our giving decisions that does not exist anywhere else, and throughout our project plan is a commitment to a level of openness that is unprecedented.
 We have looked - and asked - for another resource with the kind of transparency we seek, and if we could find it we would use it for our donating choices, share our thoughts via its open communication channels, and keep our current jobs.